Sito (footballer, born 1996)

-Andrés Pascual Santoja (born 18 November 1996), commonly known as Sito, is a Spanish professional footballer who plays for Greek Super League club Asteras Tripolis FC mainly as a left winger.
+Andrés Pascual Santoja (born 18 November 1996), commonly known as Sito, is a Spanish professional footballer who plays for Spanish club Intercity mainly as a left winger.

-Club career
+Career

 Born in Alcoy, Alicante, Valencian Community, Sito joined Valencia CF's youth setup after spells at CD Vedruna and CD Alcoyano.
 On 29 March 2014, while still a junior, he made his debut with the former's reserve team in a 0–0 Segunda División B home draw against Elche CF Ilicitano.

-On 13 April 2014 Sito scored his first senior goal, netting the first in a 3–0 home win against Huracán Valencia CF. He was definitely promoted to the B-team in July 2014, but appeared rarely during the campaign.
+On 13 April 2014, Sito scored his first senior goal, netting the first in a 3–0 home win against Huracán Valencia CF. He was definitely promoted to the B-team in July 2014, but appeared rarely during the campaign.

-On 13 May 2016 Sito made his first team – and La Liga – debut, coming on as a late substitute for Pablo Piatti in a 0–1 home loss against Real Sociedad.
+On 13 May 2016, Sito made his first team – and La Liga – debut, coming on as a late substitute for Pablo Piatti in a 0–1 home loss against Real Sociedad.
 On 8 August of the following year, he was loaned to Segunda División side Lorca FC, for one year.

 On 4 January 2017, Sito cut ties with Lorca and subsequently returned to Valencia and its B-team.
 On 6 August 2019, he terminated his contract with the Che and moved abroad, joining a host of compatriots at Greek side Asteras Tripolis FC.